-AI and your role; harnessing the advantages, and preparing for change
+AI and your role: taking advantage, and preparing for change

 As AI continues to reshape ways of working, innovations, priorities, and business strategies, many are wondering “what does all this mean for me?”